buger/fotodep_store/wp-content/plugins/file-gallery/readme.txt

 8. Copying attachments from media library
 9. With "WPML Multilingual CMS" plugin istalled, you'll be able to copy all attachments from the original post to translated one in two clicks
-10. custom fields for attachments
+10. Custom fields for attachments